 Volatility is another element in the mix, and it can be added into the equation to figure out just how volatile an investment may be.
 That’s important, given how leverage can significantly amplify risk.

-Leverage can help investors, buyers, corporations and others do more with less, but there are some important considerations to keep in mind when it comes to leverage.
-In terms of leveraged investing, it has the potential to magnify gains — but also to magnify losses.
+Leverage can help investors, buyers, corporations and others do more with less cash on hand in their accounts at a given time.
+But there are some important considerations to keep in mind when it comes to leverage.
+In terms of leveraged investing, it has the potential to magnify gains — but also to magnify losses, and increase total costs.

 Photo credit: iStock/StockRocket